JBjouffray/Hawaii_RegimesPredictors/README.md

     - plot the correlation between all the predictors to ensure that none of them are very highly correlated ( possibly drop those that are)
     - plot a Kernel Density Estimation plot for the fish and benthic communities with mean/median markers to visualize composition of each regime
     - plot a Kernel Density Estimation plot for the anthropogenic (human) factors with mean/median markers to visualize theis contribution towards regime formation
+    - plot a Kernel Density Estimation plot for the biophysical factors with mean/median markers to visualize theis contribution towards regime formation

 3. visualize which factors are the most influential in the formation of each regime
 4. To predict which regime may found at a location on the Hawaiian islands based on the factors found there